News & Trending Shopping & Deals News

 It may be unconscious, but people respond well to positive body language — and experienced servers know how to play this up.
 Smiling and clearly showing interest in customers are two ways to do this.

 Research has also shown that proximity is associated with customers being more drawn to their servers, which may translate to larger tips.
-One study found that when servers stood closer to their tables they generally made more in tips as well.
+One study found that when servers stood closer to their tables, they generally made more tips.

 WavebreakMediaMicro/Adobe barista making a cup of coffee

-Presentation goes a long way when it comes to tipping culture, and servers who look clean and presentable tend to make more money.
+Presentation matters in tipping culture, and servers who look clean and presentable tend to make more money.

-The color servers dress in — or the color of their makeup — may influence how much they earn in tips as well.
-A study in France indicated that waitresses who wore red could make more in tips from men, and another found that wearing red lipstick was particularly effective in hiking tip amounts.
+The color servers dress in — or the color of their makeup — may also influence how much they earn in tips.
+A study in France showed that waitresses who wore red could make more in tips from men.
+Another found that wearing red lipstick was particularly effective in hiking tip amounts.

 What’s more, additional research has found that waitresses who wear something in their hair — such as a clip, headband, or flower — increase tips as well.
 And in this case, both men and women tip more generously.